saianish03/MultiModal_RAG_Product_Recommendation_System/README.md

-# MultiModal RAG-based Product Recommendation System
+# MultiModal RAG-based Product Search and Recommendation System

 Clone the repo with git clone